tangentsoft/pidp8i/README.md

 2. To attach the terminal you're working on to the simulator:

         $ pidp8i

+    (Yes, it's the same base command as above.
+The `pidp8i` script uses its first argument to determine what you want it to do.
+Without arguments, this is what it does.)

 3. To detach from the simulator's terminal interface while leaving the PiDP-8/I simulator running, type <kbd>Ctrl-A d</kbd>.
 You can